PhilHite/ataribasconvert/README.md

 # ataribasconvert

-A macOS command line tool that converts a plain text Atari BASIC `.BAS` file by replacing all `0x0A` (Unix line feed) bytes with `0x9B` (Atari EOL bytes), making the file compatible with Atari BASIC on emulators such as Atari800MacX.
+A command line tool that converts a plain text Atari BASIC `.BAS` file by replacing all `0x0A` (Unix line feed) bytes with `0x9B` (Atari EOL bytes), making the file compatible with Atari BASIC on emulators such as Atari800MacX.

 ## Usage